zmahfuz0613/pokedex-lab/README.md

 1. Fork and clone this repository.
 2. Change into the new directory.
 3. Fulfill the listed requirements.
+4. Submit your solution with a pull request on this repository.

 Please turn in your submission by the deadline on your cohort calendar.